 DaVinci Resolve - I use DaVinci Resolve (studio professional editing software) to edit promotional videos for my prior video game pitch presentations and for creating trailers for my book work.

 Research - Whenever and wherever possible, I like to get away from a computer screen in order to thoroughly research a design job.
-This could be anything from visiting existing locations and places for photography/texture reference, a museum for costume or object research, an art gallery for painterly or sculptural inspiration or a good old fashioned library or bookstore to discover an obscure book.
+This could be anything from visiting existing locations for photograph and texture reference.

-The outside world continues to be an endless source of inspiration in my work and life.
+The outside world continues to be an endless source of fascination in all of my work and life.